scilix/Reproducible-Research_CourseProject1/data_analysis.md

 ![](data_analysis_files/figure-html/daily_activity_pattern-1.png)<!-- -->

-The 5-min-interval at 3.09\times 10^{4} has the highest step count throughout the day (a total of 206.1698113).
+The 5-min-interval at 08:35:00 in the morning has the highest step count throughout the day (a total of 206.1698113).

 ## Imputing missing values